How to Measure Content Marketing ROI on LinkedIn

 The platform automates authentic engagement that builds visibility for your content, attracting 10-20 qualified inbound leads per month.
 ConnectSafely's dashboard shows you exactly which engagement activities drive conversations, making attribution simple.

-At $39/month, ConnectSafely delivers measurable ROI within the first 30 days.
+Starting from USD $10/month, ConnectSafely delivers measurable ROI within the first 30 days.
 Users report 70%+ positive conversation rates on inbound leads, compared to 5-10% for cold outreach.
 The platform handles the engagement work while you focus on creating content that compounds in value.

 Getting Started With ROI Measurement